harinishritp1/augmented_sapiens/README.md

 - Once this is done run the following command to deploy our code to heroku. <br>
   git push heroku <branch_name>
 - Once done, type heroku open.
 It will open the deployed app on the browser.
-- We can also deploy an application through the Heroku page - New app → Under staging / production → New app → Fill in app name and click on create app → Go inside the app → Under Deploy , Deployment method → Connect the app to Github repository → Under Automatic / Manual Deploy, choose the branch you want to deploy and click on deploy
+- We can also deploy an application through the Heroku page - New app → Under staging / production → New app → Fill in app name and click on create app → Go inside the app → Under Deploy, Deployment method → Connect the app to Github repository → Under Automatic / Manual Deploy, choose the branch you want to deploy and click on deploy

 ### Steps for deploying the Mobile App: